Raw blueberries before bed aid in sleep & weight loss

 Having a large meal before bed increases the risk of obesity and may affect sleep onset latency, duration, and quality.[1]

-Fiber and water in fresh blueberries delay digestion of food and increase stomach volume.
+Fiber and water in fresh blueberries delay the digestion of food and increase stomach volume.
 Additionally, fiber regulates energy intake because it stimulates satiating hormones like GLP-1.

 In fact, fiber has been associated with better sleep quality with less arousal.[2]